 GOVERNMENT RESTRICTED RIGHTS: Customer must acknowledge and agree that the Product is “commercial computer software” or “commercial computer software documentation”, and that absent a written agreement to the contrary, the U.S. Government’s rights with respect to such Product are limited by the terms of the Customer Agreement, pursuant to FAR § 12.212(a) and/or DFARS § 227.7202-1(a), as applicable.

-THIRD PARTY BENEFICIARY: Customer must acknowledge and agree that vendor software licensor, and vendor software licensor’s subsidiaries, are third party beneficiaries of the Customer Agreement with full power and authority to enforce the terms and conditions therein, and that, upon the Customer’s acceptance of the terms and conditions of the Customer Agreement, the vendor software licensor will have the right (and will be deemed to have accepted the right) to enforce the Customer Agreement against the Customer as a third party beneficiary thereof.
+THIRD-PARTY BENEFICIARY: Customer must acknowledge and agree that the vendor software licensor, and vendor software licensor’s subsidiaries, are third-party beneficiaries of the Customer Agreement with full power and authority to enforce the terms and conditions therein, and that, upon the Customer’s acceptance of the terms and conditions of the Customer Agreement, the vendor software licensor will have the right (and will be deemed to have accepted the right) to enforce the Customer Agreement against the Customer as a third party beneficiary thereof.